-There were adequate systems for reviewing and investigating when things went wrong.
-The practice learned and shared lessons identified themes and acted to improve safety in the practice.
-An incident occurred on an uneven pavement outside of the building.
-This was reported to the local council and repaired during the practice refurbishment in July 2018.
 There was a system for receiving and acting on safety alerts.
-The practice learned from external safety events as well as patient and medicine safety alerts.
-We saw they were shared with the team and acted upon if required.
+The practice learned from external safety events as well as patient, equipment and medicine safety alerts.
+We found they were shared with the team and acted upon if required.